Empirical Risk Minimization with Relative Entropy Regularization: The Solution to the ERM-RER Problem

 where the function~$\mathsf{L}_{\vect{z}}$ is defined in~\eqref{EqLxy} and the function~$K_{Q, \vect{z}}$ is defined in~\eqref{EqK}. \end{theorem} \begin{IEEEproof} The proof is presented in Appendix~\ref{AppProofTheoremOptimalModel}. \end{IEEEproof}

 Contrary to the ERM problem in~\eqref{EqOriginalOP}, which does not necessarily possess a solution, the ERM-RER problem in~\eqref{EqERMRER} always possess a solution when $Q$ is a probability measure.
-This is essentially because the set $\set{K}_{Q, \vect{z}}$ is never empty (Lemma~\ref{LemmaSubSetK}).
+This is essentially because the set $\set{K}_{Q, \vect{z}}$ is the set of all positive reals (Lemma~\ref{LemmaSubSetK}), and thus, the condition $\lambda \in \set{K}_{Q, \vect{z}}$ is always verified.
 On the contrary, when $Q$ is a $\sigma$-finite measure, the solution to the ERM-RER problem in~\eqref{EqERMRER} depends on whether $\lambda \in \set{K}_{Q, \vect{z}}$.
-If the solution exists, it is~$P^{\left(Q, \lambda\right)}_{\vect{\Theta} | \vect{Z} = \vect{z}}$ in~\eqref{EqGenpdf}, which is a unique probability measure referred to as the Gibbs measure~\cite{georgii2011gibbs}.
+If the solution exists, it is~$P^{\left(Q, \lambda\right)}_{\vect{\Theta} | \vect{Z} = \vect{z}}$ in~\eqref{EqGenpdf}, which is unique and corresponds to a Gibbs probability measure~\cite{georgii2011gibbs}.
 The function~$K_{Q, \vect{z}}$ is often referred to as the \emph{log-partition function}, see for instance, \cite[Section~$7.3.1$]{dembo2009large}.